 This is the Tumi amenity kit.

 While those are all great amenities, the piece de resistance is the LSTN noise-cancelling headsets.
+These aren’t the best quality headsets out there but are better than most PE headsets.

 Flight attendants (FAs) never collected the headsets before everyone deplaned.